-Dematerialization of The Unitholders are given an Option to subscribe to/hold the units by way of an units Account Statement or in Dematerialized ('Demat') form.
-Unitholders opting to hold the units in electronic (demat) form must provide their Demat Account details in the specified section of the application form.
-The Unit holder intending to hold the units in Demat form are required to have a beneficiary account with a Depository Participant (DP) (registered with NSDL/CDSL) and will be required to indicate in the application the DP's name, DP ID Number and the beneficiary account number of the applicant held with the DP at the time of subscribing to the units.
+Number and the beneficiary account number of the applicant held with the DP at the time of subscribing to the units.
 Applicants must ensure that the sequence of the names as mentioned in the application form matches with that of the beneficiary account held with the DP.
 Names, PAN details, KYC details etc. mentioned in the Application Form will be verified against the Depository records.
 In case the unit holders do not provide their Demat Account details or provide incomplete details or the details do not match with the records as per Depository(ies), units shall be allotted in physical (non-demat) form, subject to it being complete in all other aspects.
 Unitholders who have opted to hold and thereby allotted units in electronic (demat) form will receive payment of redemption / IDCW proceeds into bank account linked to their Demat account.
 However, Special Products/ Facilities such as Systematic Transfer Plan, Systematic Withdrawal Plan, Switching etc. offered by ABSLAMC/Mutual Fund under the scheme shall be available for unitholders in case the units are held/opted to be held in physical (non-demat) mode.
 Further, the Investors also have an option to subscribe to / hold units in demat form through fresh investment applications for SIP.
 Under SIP option, units will be allotted based on the applicable NAV as per provisions of this SID and will be credited to demat account of the investors on weekly basis (upon realisation of funds).
-The allotment of units in demat form shall be subject in terms of the guidelines/procedural requirements as laid by the Depositories (NSDL/CDSL) from time to time.
+The allotment of units in demat form shall be subject in terms of the guidelines/ procedural requirements as laid by the Depositories (NSDL/CDSL) from time to time.
 In case, the Unitholder desires to hold the Units in a Dematerialized /Rematerialized form at a later date, the request for conversion of units held in physical (non-demat) mode into electronic (demat) form or vice-versa should be submitted alongwith a Demat/Remat Request Form to their Depository Participant(s).
 Investors should ensure that the combination of names in the account statement is the same as that in the demat account.
-Minimum Target amount (This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.)
-N.A. be raised (if any) Under IDOM ention, it is prepayed to declare IDOM subject to the sure lightly of Income Distribution cum capital withdrawal Under IDCW option, it is proposed to declare IDCW subject to the availability of distributable surplus as computed in accordance with SEBI Regulations.
-IDCW, if declared will be paid (subject to deduction of tax at source, if any) to those if declared, will be paid (subject to deduction of tax at source, if any) to those unitholders, whose names appear in the register of unitholders on the notified record date.
+Minimum Target amount N.A.
+(This is the minimum amount required to operate the scheme and if this is not collected during the NFO period, then all the investors would be refunded the amount invested without any return.)
+Maximum Amount to N.A. be raised (if any) Income Distribution Under IDCW option, it is proposed to declare IDCW subject to the availability of cum capital withdrawal distributable surplus as computed in accordance with SEBI Regulations.
+IDCW, Policy if declared, will be paid (subject to deduction of tax at source, if any) to those unitholders, whose names appear in the register of unitholders on the notified record date.
 AMC reserves the right to change the record date from time to time.
 However, it must be distinctly understood that actual declaration of IDCW and frequency thereof is at the discretion of Trustees.
 There is no assurance or guarantee to unitholders as to the rate of IDCW nor that will the IDCW be paid regularly.
 On payments of IDCW, the NAV will stand reduced by the amount of IDCW paid and other statutory levies, if applicable.
+IDCW Distribution Procedure: